thiagomdiniz/zabbix-tts/README.md

 HTTP Flask endpoint that receives requests containing text and transforms it into audio to speak the text.

-This allows Zabbix to send alert/trigger text to this endpoint and a TV can speak the received text.
+This allows Zabbix to send alert/trigger text to this endpoint and a TV(Raspberry pi) can speak the received text.

 ## Usage